HeWeMel/nographs/docs/source/gadgets.rst

 the following support functions might help you with `adapting <graphs_and_adaptation>` it for NoGraphs.

 Class `Array <nographs.Array>`
 ++++++++++++++++++++++++++++++

-The functionality of the class can be divided in four groups:
+The functionality of the class can be divided in four groups.
+We explain them using the **example of a maze stored in a string**.

 **1) Array creation from nested sequences**

-   We explain this step using the example of a maze stored in a string.

-   **Example:** Character *S* marks he start vertex, *G* the goal vertex, and *#* positions we are not allowed to enter.
+   **Example:** Character *S* marks the start vertex, *G* the goal vertex, and *#* positions we are not allowed to enter.
 We apply the Python functions *strip()* and *splitlines()* and get nested
    sequences: a Python array.